Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 as a service principal, provide configuration in environment variables as described in the next section.

-Authenticating
-as a managed identity requires no configuration, but does require platform support.
+Authenticating as a managed identity requires no configuration, but does require platform support.
 See the
 [managed identity documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities)
-for details.
+for more information.

 ## Environment variables

-`DefaultAzureCredential` and `EnvironmentVariable` are configured for service principal authentication with these environment variables:
+`DefaultAzureCredential` and `EnvironmentCredential` are configured for service principal authentication with these environment variables:

 |variable name|value